pauldess1/SudokuSolver/README.md

 ## Technologies Used

 - Python
-- OpenCV (for image processing)
+- OpenCV, PIL (for image processing)
 - NumPy (for array manipulation)
-- Keras/TensorFlow (for machine learning models, if needed)
+- Transformers, PyTorch

 ## Installation